National Book Award for Poetry

 The National Book Award for Poetry is one of five annual National Book Awards, which are given by the National Book Foundation to recognize outstanding literary work by US citizens.
 They are awards "by writers to writers".

-The panelists are five "writers who are known to be doing great work in their genre or field".
+The judging panel is made up of five "writers who are known to be doing great work in their genre or field".

-The category Poetry was established in 1950 and has been awarded annually save the period 1985 to 1990.
+The category for Poetry was established in 1950 and has been awarded annually apart from the period 1984 to 1990.